 We've been able to ask Google Assistant for information about the local weather for a long time, and your Chromecast's home screen has shown the current temperature along with a weather icon.
 But if you wanted to check out your upcoming weather, the only option was to "OK Google" yourself a forecast while you sit and listen through it.
 Back at I/O, Google announced upcoming contextual visual responses for the Google Home/Assistant and Chromecast, and now at least one of the features they showed off is here.
-You can now ask your Google Home to show you the weather on your Chromecast.
+You

 The web browser version of Google Play Music isn't exactly full-featured - it pales in comparison even to built-in tools like Windows Media Player or iTunes.
 But now it has one more tool that's bringing it a little closer: a visualizer.
 A visualizer is an overlay that presets a visual accompaniment to a musical track.
 Some of them get pretty elaborate, some of them aren't much more than a graphic equalizer.
 Google Play Music's first visualizer is called "Particles."